fakundo/preact-transitioning/README.md

 }
 ```

-If classNames is a string, then computed className will be suffixed according to the current transition state.
-For example, if you pass the string fade as classNames, then fade-appear-active className will be applied during the appearActive phase.
+If `classNames` is a string, then the computed className will be suffixed according to the current transition state.
+For example, if you pass the string `"fade"` as `classNames`, then `fade-appear-active` className will be applied during the `appearActive` phase.

-If classNames is an object, then final className will be taken from that object according to the current transition state.
-For example, when the element enters, enterActive className will be applied.
+If `classNames` is an object, then the final className will be taken from that object according to the current transition state.
+For example, when the element enters, the `enterActive` property will be used as className.

-### StyleTransition props
+### StyleTransition Props

 ```ts
 type StyleTransitionProps = TransitionProps & {